xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 Then we imagine two types of universe.

-* In a **“conjecture true”** universe, every 4 sphere, when described more and more carefully, has encodings whose mismatch numbers can be made small and stable.
+* In a conjecture true universe, every 4 sphere, when described more and more carefully, has encodings whose mismatch numbers can be made small and stable.
 Topology and smooth structure agree in that sense.

-* In a **“conjecture false”** universe, there is at least one 4 sphere for which no matter how carefully we describe it, the smooth mismatch refuses to go away.
+* In a conjecture false universe, there is at least one 4 sphere for which no matter how carefully we describe it, the smooth mismatch refuses to go away.
 Topology says “this is a 4 sphere” while smooth data never fully settle into the 4 sphere pattern.

 This does not settle the conjecture.
 What it does is: